-Mostly abstract in content, based on algebra in the main.
-From early on, we encourage our ELC students to aim to study Maths B as it is recommended for direct career pathways in engineering, business, science, medicine, mining, information technology, mathematics, finance and economics.
-The content involves making and applying mathematical models in real-world situations and in purely mathematical contexts, deducing properties and communicating results.
+Mostly abstract in content, based on algebraic modelling in the main.
+It introduces students to calculus, and involves making and applying mathematical models in real-world situations and in purely mathematical contexts, deducing properties and communicating results.

 Success in Maths B demonstrates a higher level of abstract thinking, problem solving and process application.
 A sound foundation in most maths topics up to this point is assumed knowledge.

-Some university courses require Maths B or equivalent as a prerequisite for entry to these courses, while for others it is very helpful for understanding course content but not mandatory for entry.
-Successful Maths B students will find intro-level university maths courses quite stress-free.
+Some university courses require Maths Methods or equivalent as a prerequisite for entry to these courses.
+For others it is very helpful for understanding and coping with course content but not mandatory for entry.
+Successful Maths Methods students will find intro-level university maths courses quite stress-free, despite their fast pace.

-Maths B students can choose to study Maths C as well, to extend their advanced maths skills to cover more specialised concepts – engineering and science related.
-Maths C is recommended for students planning to undertake further study in mathematics – or those who have a strong interest or aptitude in maths.
+Maths Methods students can choose to study Specialist Maths as well as Methods, to extend their advanced maths skills to cover more specialised concepts – engineering and science related.
+Specialist Maths is recommended for students planning to undertake further study in mathematics – or those who have a strong interest or aptitude in maths.

-Maths C students will find many university maths and science courses much easier than other students.
-In some cases, very successful Maths C students may negotiate with their university to skip the intro-level maths courses.
+Specialist Maths students will find many university maths and science courses much easier than other students.
+In some cases, very successful Specialist Maths students may negotiate recognition of prior learning (RPL) with their university to skip the intro-level maths courses, saving time and money.

 Students find the content on home loans, car loans, credit cards, budget planning useful in their personal lives.
 The extension of geometry, statistics and probability are useful for trade, business and managerial careers.

-Assumed prior knowledge is significantly less, compared to Methods or Spec Maths.
+Assumed prior knowledge is significantly less, compared to Methods or Specialist Maths.